odinuv/web/en/apv/walkthrough/upload/index.md

 ## Limitations
 - PHP has setting that defines [maximal size for file upload](/en/apv/course/technical-support/#php-configuration).
-  That option is set to a different value every server.
+  That option can be set to a different value on every server.
 You should let your users know that there is a limit.
 - Internet connection speed (**upload speed** -- that one is usually significantly slower thant download speed) and quality of connection is important when uploading larger amounts of data.
 - Cheap/free shared web hostings often suffer from issues with full hard drive -- other users uploaded so much files